boulund/proteotyping-py27/README.md

 "prepare_taxdump_refseq.py" and produces a pickled file, "id_gi_accno.pkl", that is used by "proteotyping.py".

-Files required (download_ncbi_taxdump.sh gets the most recent ones from NCBI FTP server):
+Files required: :

  * names.dmp
  * nodes.dmp
  * gi_taxid_nucl.dmp

+The script "download_ncbi_taxdump.sh" gets the most recent ones from NCBI FTP server.